-At the tender age of fifteen Leek was initiated into a coven in which her elderly aunt had been the High Priestess.
+At the tender age of fifteen Leek was initiated into a coven where her elderly aunt had been the High Priestess.
 The very next year she married a well-known pianist-conductor who happened to be twenty-four years her senior.
-He died two years later and she returned to Britain just as World War II broke out in Europe, where, like most of the women, she helped to nurse the wounded.
+He died two years later and she returned to Britain just as World War II broke out, and like most of the women, she helped to nurse the wounded.

 A colorful figure she was.
-She began her public life by opening a successful antique shop.
-She attracted attention by appearing publicly in a witch’s cape and posing for photos with her pet jackdaw perched on her head.
-Leek was also a prolific occult writer.
-She is credited with at least 60 books on such mystical subjects as Astrology, Numerology, Phrenology and Reincarnation.
+Sybil Leek began her public life by opening a successful antique shop.
+She purposefully appeared in a witch’s cape and posing for photos with her pet jackdaw perched on her head.
+She is really known as a prolific occult writer.
+Leek is credited with at least 60 books on such mystical subjects as Astrology, Numerology, Phrenology and Reincarnation.

 Leek’s life changed greatly after she moved to the United States and decided to retire.
 During this time she remarried and raised two sons, all the while making great efforts to maintain her privacy.
 Although Leek was often attacked for her “evil beliefs” it was her “generally sensible attitudes about spirituality” that appealed to the public.

-The true birthday of Sybil Leek was revealed at her death according to a story about her funeral.
+The true birthday of Sybil Leek was revealed at her funeral.
 A card was engraved with Leek’s birth and death for that solemn occasion.
 On it was printed the 1917 date.
 This piece of information was a total surprise to her friends and family.
-She had been using the 1922 date for as long as they had known her.
-The possibilities are that either she liked the look of all the 2’s of 2/22/1922; she enjoyed being viewed as younger than she actually was; or as an astrologer she knew that her true nature and intentions could never be ascertained using a false date.
-It is quite likely that her motivation was mixed.
-That’s my considered opinion.
+She was using the 1922 date for as long as they had known her.
+The possibilities are that either she liked the look of all the 2’s of 2/22/1922; she enjoyed showing up as younger than she actually was; or knowing that her true nature could never be ascertained if she used a false date.
+Being a Jupiter type she may have had mixed intentions.